ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ## Custom delimiters, separators, and escaping rules {#custom-delimiters-separators-and-escaping-rules}

-In sophisticated cases, text data can be formatted in a highly custom manner, but still, have a structure.
+In sophisticated cases, text data can be formatted in a highly custom manner but still have a structure.
 ClickHouse has a special [CustomSeparated](https://clickhouse.com/docs/en/interfaces/formats/#format-customseparated) format for such cases, which allows setting custom escaping rules, delimiters, line separators, and starting/ending symbols.

 Suppose we have the following data in the file: